-The tools required to charge the breaker accumulator are the Charge Hose assembly (505232) and the Accumulator Tester (28257), which are used with other Stanley model breakers.
-When charging the accumulator, make sure the tools and charge valve is clean.
-Dirt can contaminate the charge valve and cause leakage.
+The tools required to charge the breaker accumulators are the 505232 charge hose assembly and the 28257 accumulator tester, which are used with other STANLEY model breakers.
+When charging the accumulators, make sure the tools and charge valves are clean.
+Dirt can contaminate the charge valves and cause leakage.